Companion site to the book

 Marion Michielsen

-two-time world champion in bridge and frequent bridge partner of Richard Zeckhauser
+Two-time world champion in bridge and frequent bridge partner of Richard Zeckhauser

 “Maxims for Thinking Analytically was a true eye opener to me.
 As a professional in a game which is based on probability, it was shocking to realize that I am pretty bad at estimating chances and using probability in everyday life.”